hoffmangroup/newmap/docs/source/index.rst

 Newmap documentation
 ====================

 **Newmap** is a set of tools for quantifying mappability for any sequence.
-It accomplishes this by looking for k-mers that will uniquely map to all positions in your sequence.
-For a given length k, Newmap can then output a single-read mappability BED file and/or a multi-read mappability wig file.
+Newmap records mers of length k if k is unique across the entire sequence.
+From these unique lengths, at given length k, Newmap can then output a single-read mappability BED file and a multi-read mappability WIG file.

 Contents
 --------